Welcome to the 2017 Autumn/Winter programme

 Friends’ coffee mornings at the Garden.

 The first Friday of every month (except January, and August) in the Garden’s Conservatory.
-The coffee morning for December will be Friday 8th December.
 No fee and no booking required, just turn up.

 Insight tours at the Arboretum